How to Calculate the Cost of Packaging

 To accurately account for the cost of your packaging, you must look at the big picture.
 Evaluating aspects beyond the hard costs will reveal areas of improvement and opportunities to streamline your business operations and optimize your bottom line.

-It's risky to invest time and money into packaging without first being sure that the design is optimized for production.
+Investing time and money into packaging is risky without ensuring the design is optimized for production.
 Similarly, you don't want to send your graphic designer down a creative path that ultimately won't work for the print method that your packaging will use.
 Designing and preparing art files for digital presses is very different from designing for analog print.

-Partnering with your Packaging Advisor as early as the product design stage is key to remaining on-budget through every step of the packaging process.
+Partnering with your Packaging Advisor as early as the product design stage is key to remaining on budget through every step of the packaging process.
 A knowledgeable Packaging Advisor can deliver insight during the formative development phases (structural and graphic design).
 They can help both calculate and manage costs during the manufacturing and shipping phase while uncovering efficient solutions to maximize your budget or improve sustainability.
-They can also help you calculate your packaging return-on-investment (ROI).
+They can also help you calculate your return on investment (ROI).

-With locations throughout the Pacific Northwest, the Packaging Advisors at The BoxMaker can help you develop a comprehensive packaging plan that both speaks to your target consumers and benefits your bottom-line.
+The Packaging Advisors at The BoxMaker can help you develop a comprehensive packaging plan that both speaks to your target consumers and benefits your bottom line.

 Download our Free Packaging Budget Worksheet

-Keeping track of the hard costs and hidden expenses can ensure you remain on-budget throughout every stage of the packaging process.
-Using a budget planning worksheet can help you organize actual spend and simplify the process of calculating costs.
+Keeping track of the hard costs and hidden expenses can ensure you remain on budget throughout every stage of the packaging process.
+Using a budget planning worksheet can help you organize actual spending and simplify the process of calculating costs.
 Download our free packaging budget worksheet template today to get started.